What is Ecological Connectivity?

 Photo by Okanagan Collaborative Conservation Program

-How Life Moves
+How Nature Moves

-Keeping Nature Connected Series
+What Keeping Nature Connected Means

 "When we care for the land, it cares for us.
 Keeping nature connected means our children can still drink clean water and hear the sounds of life all around them."